Long Promised Road: Background

 Asked about the song in a 2013 interview, Jack Rieley said:

 Release

 The song was first released as a single in May 1971, and did not chart.
 It was then included on Surf's Up, and was re-released as a single, with a different b-side, "'Til I Die", in October of the same year.
 This time it made it to No. 89 on the Billboard Hot 100.

-Brian Wilson, who has included the song in his solo setlist, described the song as "an incredible tune."
+Brian Wilson, who has included the song in his solo concerts, described it as "an incredible tune."